despot/migration-tool/src/main/resources/README.md

 As discussed in the Blog, open the Eureka dashboard [http://localhost:1111](http://localhost:1111) in your browser to see that the `COUNTRY-SERVICE` applications have registered.
 Next you can open [/countries/getAll](http://localhost:2222/countries/getAll) to get a response list of countries.

+## Using Docker

+This application can also be run using 2 docker containers.
+See [here](use-docker.md).